ogu83/kanbilim/README.md

 ```

 ## Steps to Build and Run
-1 .Prepare Database File: Place your kanbilimcom.sql in the db folder.
+1. Prepare Database File: Place your kanbilimcom.sql in the db folder.
 This will be automatically loaded into the MySQL container during initialization.

 2. Build and Start Containers: Run the following commands in the project directory: